 The leading British architect Zaha Hadid designed a remarkable building.
 The Port House combines a new beam-shaped structure and a former fire brigade building into a new headquarter building for the Antwerp Port Authority.
 The project is strategically located between the city and the harbor, with magnificent views over both the center and the port from behind the articulate glass walls – some transparent, others reflective – in reference to the Antwerp diamond trade.

 The construction work was started on 1 October 2012, it took 33 months to complete the building.

-The building houses approximately 500 staff; the refurbished, existing building houses public counters, offices and meeting rooms, while the five-storey extension has an auditorium and restaurant, as well as additional offices and meeting rooms.
+The building houses approximately 500 staff; the refurbished, existing building houses public counters, offices, and meeting rooms, while the five-story extension has an auditorium and restaurant, as well as additional offices and meeting rooms.

-In total the new Port House design is 12,800m2 (gross): 6,600m2 in the refurbished Fire Station, and 6,200m2 in the extension.
-The maximum dimensions of the new building extension are 111m length, 24m width and 46m height (5 additional floors).
+In total, the new Port House design is 12,800m2 (gross): 6,600m2 in the refurbished Fire Station, and 6,200m2 in the extension.
+The maximum dimensions of the new building extension are 111m in length, 24m in width, and 46m in height (5 additional floors).

 Remarkable fact: Architect Zaha Hadid has never seen the finished building.
 She died of a heart attack 6 months before the building was completed.